 In English, we use letters to represent sounds; however, in Japanese, we use characters.
 There are three kinds of these characters in Japanese: hiragana, katakana and kanji.
 We also use rōmaji to help with the pronunciation of Japanese.

 Rōmaji is the romanization of Japanese words to help with beginners Japanese pronunciation.
 Rōmaji uses the same letters that we use in English.
 We will be providing you with the rōmaji whenever we introduce you to a Japanese word to help you with pronunciation, so let’s get familiar with how it works!

 Rōmaji is read the same way as you would read a text in English; however, since we are reading Japanese, the pronunciation is a little different.
 Let’s take a look at some real life Japanese examples to figure it out!

 Note : Rōmaji should only be used as a reading aid until you’re familiar with the Japanese writing system - you won’t see any rōmaji in Japan!

-Each audio example has four lines.
+In your lessons, each audio example has four lines.
 The first shows what you would see written in Japan - normally kanji, or kanji mixed with kana (hiragana and katakana).
 Sometimes, though, there is no kanji for a word, so it will just be kana.